 2) This information was supplied by the Transposing Organizations and relates to their own deliverables of the transposed global core specification.

 Section 1.2.1 contains titles and synopses of the Global Core Specification of IMT-Advanced radio interface technology entitled LTE-Advanced and the related hyperlinks to the transposed standards.
 Specifications listed in 1.2.2 are not part of the LTE-Advanced GCS.

+The specific 3GPP specifications of the GCS for LTE-Advanced that are being transposed in section 1.2.1 are summarized in Table 1.1:

+Table 1.1

+3GPP specifications in Section 1.2.1 that are to be transposed